Its-Shiivam22/AWS-Serverless-Expense-Tracker-Application/README.md

 # Step 5: Create HTTP API Gateway

-Amazon API Gateway is used to expose backend APIs.
+An API Gateway is used to define a single, centralized entry point that manages, secures, and routes traffic between client applications and backend Services.
+Instead of forcing a client to communicate directly with dozens of separate internal services, the API Gateway acts as a reverse proxy to present a unified API interface.

 API Type:
 ```text
 HTTP API
 ```